-IP hosts are not required to reassemble datagrams larger than 576 octets; however, some commands or responses may involve more data than will fit into a single datagram.
+IP hosts are not required to reassemble datagrams larger than 576 octets [RFC0791]; however, some commands or responses may involve more data than will fit into a single datagram.
 Accordingly, a simple reassembly feature is included in which each octet of the message data is numbered starting with zero.
 As each fragment is transmitted the number of its first octet is inserted in the offset field and the number of octets is inserted in the count field.
 The more-data (M) bit is set in all fragments except the last.

 Most control functions involve sending a command and receiving a response, perhaps involving several fragments.
-The sender chooses a distinct, nonzero sequence number and sets the status field and R and E bits to zero.
-The responder interprets the opcode and additional information in the data field, updates the status field, sets the R bit to one and returns the three 32-bit words of the header along with additional information in the data field and the data field.
-In case of invalid message format or contents the responder inserts a code in the status field, sets the R and E bits to one and, optionally, inserts a diagnostic message in the data field.
+The sender chooses a distinct, nonzero sequence number and sets the status field and "R" and "E" bits to zero.
+The responder interprets the opcode and additional information in the data field, updates the status field, sets the "R" bit to one and returns the three 32-bit words of the header along with additional information in the data field.
+In case of invalid message format or contents the responder inserts a code in the status field, sets the "R" and "E" bits to one and, optionally, inserts a diagnostic message in the data field.

-Some commands read or write system variables and peer variables for an association identified in the command.
+Some commands read or write system variables (e.g., s.offset) and peer variables (e.g., p.stratum) for an association identified in the command.
 Others read or write variables associated with a radio clock or other device directly connected to a source of primary synchronization information.
-To identify which type of variable and association a 16-bit association identifier is used.
+To identify which type of variable and association the Association ID is used.
 System variables are indicated by the identifier zero.
 As each association is mobilized a unique, nonzero identifier is created for it.
 These identifiers are used in a cyclic fashion, so that the chance of using an old identifier which matches a newly created association is remote.
 A management entity can request a list of current identifiers and subsequently use them to read and write variables for each association.
 An attempt to use an expired identifier results in an exception response, following which the list can be requested again.